pandemicpedals/pachydermpedals/collections/_tutorials/2020-12-27-angry-charles-tutorial.md

 ![Complete_graphics](/assets/images/2020-12-27-angry-charles-tutorial/Complete_graphics.jpg)

 At this point you are able to create and position your graphics for the pedal.

 Here I just blatantly ripped off the design by JHS. **_I would advise doing something original_** but this was the easiest for me to produce for the demonstration.
+{: .notice--warning}

 As you can see I only use the `COLOR` layer at this point.